-On September 6, 2017, we entered into an employment agreement with John C. Jacobs, which will be amended and restated effective upon the completion of this offering.
+On September 6, 2017, we entered into an employment agreement with John C. Jacobs.
 Under the agreement, Mr. Jacobs' employment will continue until terminated upon written notice by either party in accordance with the employment agreement.

-Pursuant to his employment agreement as in effect in 2019, Mr. Jacobs is entitled to receive an annual base salary of \$400,000 per year; as noted above, Mr. Jacobs' 2019 annual base salary was \$454,000.
-Under the agreement, and as amended and restated, his annual base salary is \$473,068.
+Pursuant to his employment agreement, Mr. Jacobs is entitled to receive an annual base salary of \$400,000 per year; as noted above, Mr. Jacobs' 2019 annual base salary was \$454,000.
 In addition, Mr. Jacobs (and his spouse and/or eligible dependents) are eligible to participate in the health and welfare benefit plans and programs maintained by us for the benefit of our employees with comparable responsibilities.